 - If you will run with your cell phone, then a phone call may be all you need.
 If not, be sure to discuss a meeting area!

 6 – Get to Bed Early the Night Before

-Dopey Challenge participants should make this their top priority over the course of the weekend.
+Dopey Challenge participants should make this their top priority throughout the weekend.
 What is the hardest part of running 48.6 miles in 4 days?
-We’ve done the Dopey Challenge all five years and each time the answer was the same: getting up at 2:30 am four days in a row!
-Seriously, it wasn’t the mileage it was the alarm.
+We’ve done the Dopey Challenge all five years, and each time the answer was the same: getting up at 2:30 am four days in a row!
+Seriously, it wasn’t the mileage; it was the alarm.
 Sleep is critical in recovery and even more so when you put your body through a four-day challenge like Dopey.
 So plan for it and get to bed early!
 Before you know it, your big day will be here!

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.